 - 1. Any dispute regarding the interpretation or application of this Agreement, or any dispute arising thereunder at the request of the Council, shall be settled by an ad hoc Tribunal. - 2.
 The Tribunal shall be composed of three members, except as otherwise determined by the Council. - 3.
 The Tribunal shall decide by majority vote and its decision shall be final and binding. - 4.
-The Tribunal shall, at the request of the Council, consider any issue and furnish the Council with its recommendations. - 5.
-In any matter referred to the Tribunal, the parties to the dispute shall choose the members of the Tribunal from amongst a pool of names, approved by the Council, and kept by the Secretariat. - 6.
-Member States party to any dispute or difference shall attempt to settle such dispute or difference amicable before referring the matter to the Tribunal. - 7.
-The Tribunal shall be assisted by the Secretariat in its work. - 8.
+The Tribunal shall, at the request of the Summit or the Council, consider any issue and furnish the Summit or the Council with its recommendations. - 5.
+In any matter referred to the Tribunal, the parties to the dispute shall choose the members of the Tribunal from amongst a pool of names, approved by the Council, and kept by the Secretariat. - Member States party to any dispute or difference shall attempt to settle such dispute or difference amicable before referring the matter to the Tribunal, through the Council; provided that the Council may request the Summit to consider such dispute or difference as the Council may deem appropriate, with a view to achieving an amicable settlement.

+- 7. The Tribunal shall be assisted by the Secretariat in its work. - 8.
 The Tribunal shall determine its own rules of procedure.